What is the driving voltage if a circuit produces 2 Amperes of current at 10 Ohms resistance?

 Prepare for the NACE CP1 Tester Exam with our quiz.
 Access flashcards and multiple choice questions, each with hints and explanations.
 Ace your exam!

-To find the driving voltage in a circuit, you can use Ohm's Law, which states that voltage (V) is equal to current (I) multiplied by resistance (R).
-In this case, the current is given as 2 Amperes and the resistance is 10 Ohms.
+To determine the driving voltage in a circuit producing a specific amount of current with a given resistance, you can use Ohm's Law, which states that Voltage (V) equals Current (I) multiplied by Resistance (R).
+In this case, the current is 2 Amperes and the resistance is 10 Ohms.

 Using the formula: